Morwenn/POLDER/_sources/algorithm.txt

 .. cpp:function:: std::pair<ForwardIt, bool> min_element_and_is_sorted(ForwardIt first, ForwardIt last, Compare comp)

-    This function is a fused algorithm which computes the smallest element in a range of iterators and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
+    This function is a fused algorithm which computes the smallest element in a range of elements and returns the corresponding iterator as well as a boolean value corresponding to whether the range is sorted or not.
 It should perform ``last - first`` comparisons.